ishaanjav/InfoSystemV1-Visitor_Device/README.md

 Before being able to use their account to sign in to the system, the visitor must [create an account](#create-account-page) whereupon their information will be sent to the patient's caretaker for review.
 Once the caretaker has approved the account, the visitor can use their account to sign in.
 Additionally, there is also a sign in for workers who may only visit the house once or a few times for a particular service. **By using their account to sign in, the visitor is helping the patient by not only alerting them that a visitor is at the door but by also helping them remember who they are.** **Furthermore, the caretaker is able to view a record of all events that have taken place, empowering them with this information.**

 ### Possible Applications:
 - **Homes of individuals with Alzheimer's or dementia:** The Information System would be very effective at individual homes of patients.
-The patient's caretaker would be able to approve visitors' accounts before they start using them and both the patient and caretaker would be aided: the patient by getting information about visitors and the caretaker by being able to view a log of events in their [own app]().
+The patient's caretaker would be able to approve visitors' accounts before they start using them and both the patient and caretaker would be aided: the patient by getting information about visitors and the caretaker by being able to view a log of events in their [own app](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device).
 - **Old-age homes:** The Information System can serve a great purpose in residential homes for the elderly because it would provide a method of authenticating visitors before they could enter the home.
 Additionally, the social workers would be able to verify visitors' accounts.
 ###### This app is a part of a system of 3 other apps that function together to accomplish the processes and purposes described above.
-It is **not** a stand-alone app and is meant to be used in collaboration with the two other apps that can be found at these repositories: [CARETAKER APP REPOSITORY](), [RESIDENT APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Resident_Device).
+It is **not** a stand-alone app and is meant to be used in collaboration with the two other apps that can be found at these repositories: [CARETAKER APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device), [RESIDENT APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Resident_Device).
-## LINKS ABOVE

 -----
 # Usage